Skip to main content

 This was the big lockdown hobby that now dominates my life.
 After putting it off for a long time I ended up getting a good price on a Gaggia Classic (2019), which I've modded with a couple of accessions from Shades of Coffee.

 I pair this with a Eureka Mignon Zero grinder, which doesn't look super pretty, but had good reviews and I'm happy with it.
-The dream is a Niche Zero.
+The dream is a Niche Zero, but Im hoping the release a flat burr version, or multi-purpose burrs for the Duo.

 For filter brewing, I use a Hario V60 or an AeroPress, which for both I have a variety of paper, metal, and cloth filters.
-When travelling, I'll normally carry a MiiR Pourigami if we're going somewhere without access to a good brewing system.
+When travelling, I'll normally carry a MiiR Pourigami.

-As for techniques, I'll do whatever James Hoffmann recommends.
+As for techniques/recipes/ratios, I'll do whatever James Hoffmann recommends.

 Other